BENEFITS OF REGISTERING YOUR DONKEY OR MULE

 - Registration is a way to provide independent proof of ownership in case of an animal being stolen or lost, particularly during natural disasters such as fire and floods.

 Members of the Donkey Society of Victoria are able to register their donkeys through the National Register managed by the Affiliated Donkey Societies of Australia.

-REGULATIONS FOR REGISTRATION
+REGULATIONS FOR REGISTERING

-Follow the link to download a PDF file for more information on the current Regulations for the Registration and Transfer of Donkeys and Hybrids.
+Follow the link below to download a PDF file for more information on the current Regulations for the Registration and Transfer of Donkeys and Hybrids.

 Regulations For Registration and Transfer of Donkeys and Hybrids